Everyone mentioned on this page really exists

 Shearing usually involves the whole family - there are jobs for everyone.
 The sheep are penned and brought one at a time to the shearer.
 The shearer carefully shears the sheep with electric clippers in one continuous process which results in a big fluffy fleece.
 This is carefully rolled up, tied into a bundle and put into a very large wool sack which can hold around 60/80 fleeces.
 These sacks are then loaded up and taken to a central sorting place.

 Will bringing his wool sacks to be collected and put on a large lorry

-It’s taken to our wool merchant’s warehouse in Halifax where the wool is graded, that’s sorted out because we can’t use all of the wool for your special Baavets.
-This is a very skilled job which takes years of practise.
+It’s taken to our wool merchant’s warehouse in Halifax where the wool is graded, or sorted out, because we can’t use all of the wool for your special Baavets.
+This is a very skilled job which takes years of practice.
 Unfortunately this is yet another skilled trade that is dying out.

 Once the wool has been graded it travels to Dewsbury, to one of only two scourers left in the country, to be washed.
 Scouring is the term used for washing the wool

-The fleeces are put into giant tanks of hot mild soapy water; literally giant washing machines.
+The fleeces are put into giant tanks of hot soapy water; literally giant washing machines.
 The washing process removes the lanolin, natural oil, and any dirt or animal muck.
 Our wool has a second washing process to make it even cleaner.
-Nothing goes to waste in the process.
-Everything is recycled.
-The lanolin is used in many different industries, including pharmaceutical and cosmetics.
+Nothing goes to waste in the process, everything is recycled.
+The lanolin is used in many different industries, including pharmaceuticals and cosmetics.
 Even the sheep muck that is washed out returns to farms as manure.
 Then the washed wool is dried and the clean, fluffy wool is ready for the next process.

 This sounds a simple process but the quilting machine itself is a very complex piece of engineering.
 It has taken many months of trial and error for David to marry the two processes of carding and quilting together into one complete production line.